 There are only two jungle lodges that deliver a top-level experience:

-The Anavilhanas Lodge is accessible by car from Manaus (itself a nonstop flight from Miami)—though I like to send clients one way via floatplane, which is the best way to see the “Meeting of the Waters,” where the Negro and Amazon rivers flow together but don’t mix for several miles.
-The lodge’s superior bungalows are the newest (and nicest, in my opinion), and have floor-to-ceiling windows that seem to bring the jungle right into your room.
+The Anavilhanas Lodge is accessible by car from Manaus (itself a nonstop flight from Miami)—though a floatplane is the best way to see the “Meeting of the Waters,” where the Negro and Amazon rivers flow together but don’t mix for several miles.
+The lodge’s superior bungalows have floor-to-ceiling windows that seem to bring the jungle right into your room.

-I send die-hard nature aficionados to the more remote Cristalino Lodge, where the staff are incredibly knowledgeable about the surroundings and my close relationship allows me to secure the perfect private naturalist guides for my guests ahead of time.
-I also try to always book a superior room or a bungalow; they’re a considerable cut above the standard rooms for not too much more money.
+The more remote Cristalino Lodge is for die-hard nature aficionados; the staff are incredibly knowledgeable about the surroundings and private naturalist guides are available.
+Opt for a superior room or a bungalow; they’re a considerable cut above the standard rooms for not too much more money.

 Restaurant the locals love

 Thiago Castanho, one of Brazil’s most inspiring young chefs, runs two of the most innovative restaurants anywhere in the country, both in Bélem.
 While Remanso do Peixe offers more traditional Amazonian cuisine, Remanso do Bosque does a contemporary version, combining the many species of freshwater fish available with a variety of spices and exotic fruits.
-My favorite dish in the Amazon is Remanso do Peixe’s smoked pirarucu with a coconut-milk sauce and banana puree.
+Try Remanso do Peixe’s smoked pirarucu with a coconut-milk sauce and banana puree.

 Dish to try